ryanrodemoyer/git-evangelism/README.md

         `git stash`
       * And provide a description
         `git stash save "<message>"`
-      * Use the `-k | --keep-index` flag to preserve changes after a stash is made
+      * Use the `--keep-index` flag to preserve changes after a stash is made
-      * Use the `-u | --include-untracked` flag to include untracked changes in the stash
+      * Use the `--include-untracked` flag to include untracked changes in the stash
    * Restore changes from the most recent stash:
       * And delete the stash
          `git stash pop`